II. THE PROKARYOTIC CELL: BACTERIA

 LEARNING OBJECTIVES FOR THIS SECTION

-b. single-celled, microscopic organisms (Exceptions have been discovered that can reach sizes just visible to the naked eye.
-They include Epulopiscium fishelsoni, a bacillus-shaped bacterium that is typically 80 micrometers (µm) in diameter and 200-600 µm long, and Thiomargarita namibiensis, a sperical bacterium between 100 and 750 µm in diameter.)
+b.
+Single-celled, microscopic organisms (Exceptions have been discovered that can reach sizes just visible to the naked eye.
+They include Epulopiscium fishelsoni, a bacillus-shaped bacterium that is typically 80 micrometers (µm) in diameter and 200-600 µm long, and Thiomargarita namibiensis, a spherical bacterium between 100 and 750 µm in diameter.)

 Most bacteria come in one of three basic shapes: coccus, rod or bacillus, and spiral.

-The cocci are spherical or oval bacteria having one of several distinct arrangements based on their planes of division.
+The cocci are spherical or oval bacteria having one of several distinct arrangements (see Fig. 2) based on their planes of division.

 a.
 Division in one plane produces either a diplococcus or streptococcus arrangement.

-- scanning electron micrograph of a Streptococcus pneumoniae, a diplococcus; courtesy of CDC
+- scanning electron micrograph of a Streptococcus pneumoniae, a diplococcus; see Fig. 4.

-- scanning electron micrograph of a Streptococcus pyogenes, a streptococcus; courtesy of Dennis Kunkel's Microscopy
+- scanning electron micrograph of a Streptococcus pyogenes, a streptococcus; see Fig. 7A.

 b.
 Division in two planes produces a tetrad arrangement.

-a tetrad: cocci arranged in squares of 4
+tetrad: cocci arranged in squares of four; see Fig. 8.

 c.
 Division in three planes produces a sarcina arrangement.